Morpho-lang/morpho/README.md

 5. Navigate to the `morphoview` folder and build the viewer application:

     cd ../morphoview

     sudo make -f Makefile.linux install

 6. Check that the application works by typing

     morpho5

-Note that the build script places morpho5 and morphoview in `/usr/local/`; this can easily be changed if a different location is preferred.
+Note that the build script places morpho5 and morphoview in the `/usr/local` file structure; this can easily be changed if a different location is preferred.